The Backbeat

 The hypnotic rhythm of House music has three key elements:

-- A bass drum on every beat ("four-on-the-floor")
+- A kick on every beat ("four-on-the-floor")

-- A clap on the off-beats
+- A clap on the weak beats

-- An open hi-hat on the backbeat
+- An open hi-hat on the offbeat

 There is something else we haven't seen so far, bank("RolandTR909").
 We will cover this in the next lesson 👉>>